-Studying a Languages degree at university is the perfect way to take your existing foreign language skills to the next level.
+Studying a Languages degree at university is the perfect way to take your language skills to the next level.
 Modern society is multicultural and much of modern business is global, so the ability to speak multiple languages is always in demand.

 You can study one or two languages during your degree, and you could be a fluent speaker by the time you graduate.
 You could also have the chance to learn about the culture and history of the countries and cultures that speak the languages you're studying.

 A Languages degree will improve your communication skills, and give you the skills to work independently.
 Because you'll be immersed in a different language and culture during your studies, a Languages degree is also an excellent way of showing you're a mature and adaptable person.